ForestAdmin/lumber/README.md

 `$ lumber [command]`

-- `generate`      generate your admin interface based on your database schema
+- `generate`      generate your back office based on your database schema
 - `update`        update your models's definition according to your database schema
+- `deploy`        deploy your back office application to production
 - `user`          show your current logged user
 - `login`         sign in to your Forest account
 - `logout`        sign out of your Forest account
+- `help [cmd]`    display help for [cmd]

 ## License
 [GPL](https://github.com/ForestAdmin/Lumber/blob/master/LICENSE)